bflemi3/canDI/README.md

 Inversion of control and object creation javascript library

 ## candi.provider
-Provider is the main interface used to implicitly define and inject dependencies into an object.
+`provider` is the main interface used to implicitly define and inject dependencies into an object.

-Provider gives you the ability to create:
+`provider` gives you the ability to create:

 **Singletons**
 ```